noahpresler/semesterly/README.md

 ## Questions

-For questions and support, please contact us at [our email address](contact@semester.ly) or [community chat](https://discord.gg/txYbphsAV7).
+For questions and support, please contact us at <contact@semester.ly> or ask the [community chat](https://discord.gg/txYbphsAV7).
 The issue list of this repository is **ONLY** for bug reports and feature requests.

 ## Add A School